Ceall8650/RickAndMortyCharacters/README.md

 ## Features
 - [X] Dynamic load the component
-- [X] Infinity scrolling
+- [X] Lazy loading the API of the character
-- [X] Get the character list based on the filters
+- [X] Filter the characters with search conditions

 - Dynamic load the component
   - When click the `Contact` item of the sidebar menu, the page will navigate to the `/contact` page, the characters of the Rick And Morty would be displayed on the page.
   - The component for displaying the character list will be loaded at this time

-- Infinity scrolling
-  - The DOM for all characters would `NOT` be rendered when retrieve the character list, only the DOM of the characters on the viewpoint would be rendered.
-When scrolling the character list, the browser would remove the characters which are out of the viewpoint and render the characters who enter the viewpoint.
-  - The images of each character would be loaded when the render a new character who just enter the viewpoint

-- Get the character list based on the filters
+- Lazy loading the API of the character
+  - When scroll to the bottom of the character list, the page would fetch new character list with API and append the list to the current list.

+- Filter the characters with search conditions
-  - When select one of the option of the`Status` or `Gender` dropdown, the new character list with these filter conditions would be fetched from API.
+  - When select one of the option of the`Status` or `Gender` dropdown, the character list would be displayed with these filter conditions.

 ## Available Scripts